Skip to content

 The more quality citations you have with consistent information, the more Google trusts that you're a legitimate local business.

 Reviews are massive for local SEO.
-Google uses them as a ranking factor, and 88% of consumers trust online reviews as much as personal recommendations.
+Google uses them as a ranking factor, and most people trust online reviews nearly as much as a recommendation from someone they know.

 Here's what actually works:

-- Aim for a steady stream of new reviews, not a sudden flood
+• Aim for a steady stream of new reviews rather than a sudden burst

 Your website content should clearly indicate where you operate.
-This doesn't mean stuffing "Geelong plumber" into every sentence — that looks spammy.
+This doesn't mean stuffing "Bairnsdale plumber" into every sentence.
+That looks spammy.

 Instead, create genuinely useful content that naturally mentions your location:

-A cafe might write about "The Best Coffee Beans from Victorian Roasters" or a sparky might create "Electrical Safety Tips for Bushfire-Prone Areas in East Gippsland."
+A cafe might write about "The Best Coffee Beans from Victorian Roasters" or a sparky might create "Safety-Switch Checks for Older East Gippsland Homes."

 Google prioritises businesses closest to the searcher.
 If someone searches "mechanic" from their phone, Google shows nearby mechanics first, even if there's a better-reviewed one further away.